-NBA win totals for the 2022 – 2023 season are available to bet on now at top US sportsbooks.
-Top tier teams are usually slated with win totals like 55.5 or 53.5.
-Bottom tier teams are usually saddled with season over/unders like 24.5 or 26.5.
+NBA win totals for the 2023 – 2024 season are currently available to bet on.
+Top-tier teams like the Denver Nuggets and Boston Celtics are usually slated with win totals like 55.5 wins or 53.5 wins ahead of the start of the season.
+Bottom-tier teams like the Washington Wizards and Detroit Pistons are usually saddled with season over/unders around 24.5 to 26.5 wins.

 NBA win total over unders have been posted at top US sportsbooks.
 Click on the prices you like below to bet now.